-Over the last 40 years, an exciting and diverse array of projects has been funded by the donors to the City of Nelson Civic Trust.
-More recent initiatives are additions to floodlighting of the Nelson Cathedral tower and in the Queen's Gardens, stained glass windows in the new Museum and the Cathedral, an art sculpture and performance venue in the 1903 square and interpretative panels in a number of locations of historical importance.
+Over the last 40 years, an exciting and diverse array of projects has been funded with donations totalling $800,000 made by the City of Nelson Civic Trust.
+More recent initiatives are additions to floodlighting of the Nelson Cathedral tower, in the Queen's Gardens and of Fifeshire Rock; stained glass windows in the Nelson Provincial Museum and the Cathedral; an art sculpture and performance venue in the 1903 square, and interpretative panels in a number of locations of historical importance.
 Long-established amenities include the Trevor Horne Heritage Trail, the South Street Historic precinct project and the development of the Foster property at Monaco as a public reserve.
-See a full list of the Civic Trust's prior projects.
+See a full list of Civic Trust projects.

 - Interpretation panel at the Trust’s Foster Reserve at Monaco

-- Funding for digitising of the Museum’s plate glass negatives
+- Funding for digitising of Nelson Provincial Museum’s plate glass negatives

-- Further funding towards the new studio at the Nelson School of Music
+- Further funding towards a new library at the Nelson Centre of Musical Arts (formerly Nelson School of Music)

-- Funding towards the new studio at the Nelson School of Music
+- Funding towards a new library at the Nelson Centre of Musical Arts (formerly Nelson School of Music)

-- Supply of ground matting for empty section in Bridge St where food carts are sited
+- Supply of ground matting for empty section in Bridge Street where food carts are sited (pocket park)

 - Final donation to the Theatre Royal